-Thanks to its dual-fuel technology, the DuroMax XP5500HX delivers 120/240V and offers power and versatility.
-When gasoline-powered, it benefits from a running wattage of 4500W and a peak wattage of 5500W.
-When propane-powered, it has 4275 rated watts and 5225 peak watts.
+With its dual-fuel technology, the powerful and versatile DuroMax XP5500HX provides an output of 120/240V.
+While gasoline-powered, it gives a running wattage of 4500W along with a peak wattage of 5500W.
+While propane-powered, it provides 4275 rated watts and 5225 starting watts.

-As for its running time, the XP5500HX, along with its 4 gallons fuel capacity, can run for around 8.9 hours at 50% load with a full tank filled with gasoline (fuel consumption around 0.45 GPH).
-If propane is used, it can operate for around 7.6 hours (on a 20 lbs tank - propane consumption around 0.62 GPH).
+With a fuel capacity of 4 gallons, the XP5500HX can operate for around 8.9 hours at 50% load using gasoline (fuel consumption around 0.45 GPH), or for around 7.6 hours (on a 20 lbs tank - propane consumption around 0.62 GPH) using propane.

-It also sports 2 DC outlets: there's two 5V USB ports with which charging of electronics like mobile phones and tablets is made convenient.
+Additionally, it features 2 DC outlets: there's two 5V USB ports with which you may charge electronics, for example mobile phones or tablets, conveniently.

-As the XP5500HX holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.
+As it features a twist-lock L14-30R receptacle, the XP5500HX is transfer switch ready: in case of a power outage, you will be easily able to connect it to a breaker box and power your household.

-The control panel of the XP5500HX includes a convenient meter showing you voltage, frequency and lifetime hours, helpful for the monitoring of its status and activity.
+The XP5500HX and its control panel include a convenient meter, which displays voltage, frequency and lifetime hours.
+This feature comes handy when monitoring its status and activity.